List of railway lines in New Zealand: Significant proposals

-See also Hawera & Normanby Star| volume=LVII, 23 August 1910, Page 5 for a list of railways authorised, proposed and under construction, with estimated cost of completing them as at 1 April 1910, many of which were not built.

 Nelson – Blenheim notional railway

 The Nelson - Blenheim notional railway was created in November 1957 to help manage the political backlash from the 1955 closure of the isolated Nelson Section. between Nelson and Blenheim was deemed by law to be an NZR railway for the purposes of calculating passenger and freight rates between railway stations in the South Island and Nelson or other places on the notional railway.
 Passengers and freight travelled by road, with the difference between the road carrier's rates and railway rates subsidised by the government.
 Rail rates were significantly cheaper than road rates, so the scheme provided significant benefits to its users, while imposing significant costs on the government.
 The scheme lasted for 22 years, being withdrawn in October 1977.